artnoage/Podcast/README.md

 For detailed information on setup, usage, and the self-improvement mechanism, please refer to the sections below.

+## Try It Out

+You can try this AI-powered podcast creation tool for free at [https://www.metaskepsis.com/](https://www.metaskepsis.com/).
+Experience the power of AI-generated podcasts and see how this system can transform academic texts into engaging audio content.

 ## TextGrad and Weight Clipping